gradiusalisik/webpack-dev-middleware-hard-disk/README.md

 In order to develop a server-side rendering application, we need access to the [`stats`](https://github.com/webpack/docs/wiki/node.js-api#stats), which is generated with the latest build.

-In the server-side rendering mode, __webpack-dev-middleware__ would sets the `stat` to `res.locals.webpackStats` before invoking the next middleware, where we can render pages and response to clients.
+In the server-side rendering mode, __webpack-dev-middleware-hard-disk__ would sets the `stat` to `res.locals.webpackStats` before invoking the next middleware, where we can render pages and response to clients.

-Notice that requests for bundle files would still be responded by __webpack-dev-middleware__ and all requests will be pending until the building process is finished in the server-side rendering mode.
+Notice that requests for bundle files would still be responded by __webpack-dev-middleware-hard-disk__ and all requests will be pending until the building process is finished in the server-side rendering mode.

 ```javascript
 app.use(webpackMiddleware(compiler, { serverSideRender: true })